Reptiles are cold-blooded vertebrates that evolved from ancestral amphibians about 340 million years ago.

 Lizards are similar to snakes, but with legs.

 Turtles are reptiles with a big shell to protect them.
-Some turtles can live for more than 100 years.

 Top 10 facts

 - Lizards and snakes smell with their tongues.

 - The smallest reptile is thought to be the mini chameleon from Madagascar which only grows to just over an inch in length.